-WASHINGTON — Long-term U.S. mortgage rates rose this week, with the benchmark 30-year loan reaching its highest level since June.
+WASHINGTON — Long-term U.S. mortgage rates rose this week to highest level since mid-May.

-The average fee for a 30-year mortgage fell to 0.5 point this week from 0.6 point last week.
-The fee for a 15-year loan was unchanged at 0.5 point.
+The average fee for a 30-year mortgage rose to 0.6 point from 0.5 point last week.
+The fee on 15-year loans remained at 0.5 point.

-Rates on adjustable five-year mortgages averaged 2.82 percent, up from 2.81 percent last week.
-The fee remained at 0.4 point.
+Rates on adjustable five-year loans rose to 3.21 percent from 3.17 percent last week.
+The fee was unchanged at 0.5 point.